gabriellavlara/Master-thesis/Organizational/Next Steps & TO-DOs.md

 4. Scale it a bit.
 Run f.e. each prompt variation (let's say i'll have 10) with a different model (I have 3 for now) and with different versions of the news article (2, for now) and different n_shots (0,1).
 In total, would be 120 generated instances?

 - **Idea**:
-Evaluate different prompts given fluency, quality, adequacy, coherence, "human-likeline" --> could do that by prompting another LLM to evaluate on those aspects.
+Evaluate different prompts given fluency, quality, adequacy, coherence, "human-likeliness", correctness, naturalness, hallucination, "cons" --> could do that by prompting another LLM to evaluate on those aspects.

 ### 05.12.25
 - Set up a config file with the API keys: ✅